kexiZeroing/FE-Learning-notes/knowledge/http/cross-site scripting.md

 We do not recommend that you manually escape user-supplied data.
 Instead, we strongly recommend that you use a templating system or web development framework that provides context-aware auto-escaping.
 If this is impossible for your website, use existing libraries and functions that are known to work, and apply these functions consistently to all user-supplied data.

+> By default, **React** DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that’s not explicitly written in your application.
+Everything is converted to a string before being rendered.
+This helps prevent XSS attacks.

+> To systematically block XSS bugs, **Angular** treats all values as untrusted by default.
+When a value is inserted into the DOM from a template, via property, attribute, style, class binding, or interpolation, Angular sanitizes and escapes untrusted values.
+(Recognizes the value as unsafe and automatically sanitizes it, which removes the `<script>` tag but keeps safe content such as the `<b>` element).

 ## Content Security Policy
 Configuring CSP involves adding the Content-Security-Policy HTTP response header to a web page and giving it values to control what resources the user agent is allowed to load for that page.
 For example, a page that uploads and displays images could allow images from anywhere, but restrict a form action to a specific endpoint.
 A properly designed Content Security Policy helps protect a page against a cross site scripting attack.